-I graduated from CCSU with a BA in social work and a minor in sociology.
-I wanted to work in prisons.
-I took time interning with programs that dealt with offenders.
-When I graduated, I started working with children in a program called IICAPS (intense in-home child and adolescent psychiatric services).
-Later, I moved on to working for the state of Connecticut’s child protective service as a social worker and investigator.
+I graduated with a bachelor’s degree in social work and a minor in sociology.
+I started working with children in a program called IICAPS (intense in-home child and adolescent psychiatric services).
+Shortly after, I moved on to working for the state of Connecticut’s child protective services as a social worker and investigator.

-Once my aunt passed away, I realized I wasn’t living my life the way I wanted to.
-I decided to be single, find myself, and quit my job.
 Some people thought I was insane.
-Maybe I was, but that decision brought me to places I would never expect.
+Maybe I was, but those decision brought me to places I never expected.

 Love always, Carissa.